Tonsillitis is when your child’s tonsils get inflamed.

+Sometimes a bacterial infection can cause tonsillitis.
 Bacterial causes include streptococcal infection (Streptococcus A).
-If left untreated, this kind of infection can cause complications such as scarlet fever, middle ear infections and, occasionally, rheumatic fever.
+If left untreated, this kind of infection can cause complications like scarlet fever, middle ear infection and, occasionally, rheumatic fever.

 Depending on the cause of the infection, your child could also have a rash.

 Tonsillitis symptoms usually improve after a few days and go away within a week.

 Medical help: when to get it for children with tonsillitis

 You should take your child to see the GP if your child :

 If you’re worried about your child’s symptoms, you should also see the GP.